angrycub/katacoda-scenarios/securing-nomad/enable-acls/step4.md

 ```

 Once the initial bootstrap is performed, it cannot be performed again unless the
 bootstrap reset procedure is complete.
-Make sure to save this AccessorID and
+Make sure to save this Accessor ID and
-SecretID.
+Secret ID.

 The bootstrap token is a `management` type token, meaning it can perform any
 operation.
 It should be used to setup the ACL policies and create additional ACL